vios-s/multiscale-adversarial-attention-gates/README.md

-# Weakly Supervised Segmentation with Multi-scale Adversarial Attention Gates
+# Learning to Segment from Scribbles using Multi-scale Adversarial Attention Gates

 Project page of the paper:

-"Weakly Supervised Segmentation with Multi-scale Adversarial Attention Gates", by Gabriele Valvano, Andrea Leo, Sotirios A. Tsaftaris (2020) ArXiv 2007.01152.
+"Learning to Segment from Scribbles using Multi-scale Adversarial Attention Gates", by Gabriele Valvano, Andrea Leo, Sotirios A. Tsaftaris (2021) ArXiv 2007.01152.

 # Resources: